-Legend has it that the city of Esonstad was built as a trading post in the year 339, or 335, by the Frisian hertoga ‘duke’ Odilbaldus I, who himself was seated in the city of Stavoren in the south of modern province Friesland.
-Then, Esonstad was known as Waarden, Waerden or Warden, and it must have been a thriving trading place.
-Legendary city Esonstad was also a garrison place with a watch and troops to protect Frisia against invasions of the Normans.
+Legend has it that the city of Esonstad was built as a trading post in the year 335, or 339, by the Frisian hertoga ‘duke’ Odilbaldus I, who himself was seated in the city of Stavoren in the southwest of modern province Friesland.
+Back then, Esonstad was known as Waarden, also written as Waerden or Warden, and it must have been a thriving trading place.
+Legendary city Esonstad was also a garrison place with a watch and troops to protect Frisia against invasions of the heathen Normans.

 In the year 357 the city burned down.
-Twenty years later, in 377, hertoga Udolphus Haron rebuilt the city, from then on known as Esonstad or Mararmanos.
+Twenty years later, in 377, hertoga Udolphus Haron rebuilt the city.
+From then on the city is known as Esonstad or as Mararmanos.
 According to others, Esonstad was not rebuilt until 834.
-This would have been done by chieftain Hayo Cango also known as Cammingha, who also had his castle built there which he named, of course, after himself: Camminghastate ‘Cammingha Burgh’.
+This would have been done by chieftain Hayo Cango also known as Cammingha.
+Cango also had his castle built there which he named, of course, after himself: Camminghastate ‘Cammingha Burgh’.

-Esonstad suffered a lot from the Normans and the sea.
-This was the case in 797, when the Vikings invaded and plundered these areas via the River Lauwers.
-As revenge, the Frisian cities of Dokkum, Stavoren and Esonstad are said to have sent out a fleet, which returned from the north with rich booty raided from the Danes.
+Esonstad suffered a lot from the raids of the Normans and the wild sea.
+This was for example the case in the year 797, when Vikings invaded and plundered these areas via the River Lauwers.
+As revenge, the Frisian cities of Dokkum, Stavoren and Esonstad are said to have sent out a fleet which returned from the north with rich booty raided from the Danes.

-According to the monk and Welshmen Wizo Flandrenis, who traveled in 1159 through Frisia, it was around the year 800 that two big whales washed up at the shores near Esonstad during a big flood.
-One whale had the size of twelve meters, and the other whale was almost nine meters long.
+According to the monk and Welshmen Wizo Flandrenis, who traveled in 1159 through Frisia, it was around the year 800 that two big whales washed up at the shores near Esonstad during a great flood.
+One whale had the size of twelve metres, and the other whale was almost nine metres long.
 It is since then, that the people of Esonstad are whale hunters.
 And, indeed, even during the second half of the twentieth century, many young men from the northeast of province Friesland embarked on whaling ships (Breteler, 2018).
-But also read our blog post Happy Hunting Ground in the Arctic to understand the long-standing tradition of the different Frisian lands when it comes to commercial whale hunting.
+But also read our blog post Happy Hunting Ground in the Arctic to understand the very long-standing tradition of the different Frisian lands when it comes to commercial, Arctic whale hunting.

-In the year 806, or 803, also Esonstad fell prey to the Saint Thomas flood.
+In the year 806, or 803, Esonstad aslo fell prey to the Saint Thomas flood.
 In total five hundred people drowned, thirty-five houses were destroyed, and all the grain for winter was lost.
-Maybe this must have been the historical Christmas flood of December 26, 838, because this is the oldest documented flood of Frisia (check Watersnood Museum).
-It was documented by the contemporary Galindo from Spain, who later became known as Prudentius, and who was bishop of Troyes in central France.
+Maybe this must have been the historical Christmas Flood of December 26, 838, because this flood is the oldest documented flood of Frisia (check also the sit of the Watersnood Museum).
+The Christmas Flood of 838 was documented by the contemporary Galindo from Spain, who later became known as Prudentius, and who was bishop of Troyes in central France.
 He wrote that almost the whole of Frisia, the area along the Dutch coastline, was inundated with much destruction.
-The great storm flood is also recorded in the ninth-century Annals of Xanten in Germany.
+The great flood is also recorded in the ninth-century Annals of Xanten, an abbey in Germany.
 According to legend, a piece of land containing thirty-five houses of Esonstad drifted into the sea.